kpsdev1/Rock-Paper-Scissors/README.md

  ### Winning Screen
  - When either the player or the computer reach 5 the winning popup is displayed.
  - It is displayed in the center of the screen and has a light background color, if the player wins it displays a green border(positive) and if the computer wins its displays a red border(negative).
- - There is text that either congratulates the player or wishes them commiserations if they lose to the computer.
+ - There is text that either congratulates the player if they win or wishes them commiserations if they lose to the computer.
  - Below this text is a **Restart Game** button that has a dark background color with white text.